 I used to spend USD 15 monthly on LPG for cooking.
 Now I can spend the money on better meals and milk for my child.

 Thanks to a biogas plant, women and girls in particular enjoy the daily time savings of 60-90 minutes on average.
 The saving in time accrue largely from reduced time in cooking and collection of fuel wood.
 The clean energy produced by the biogas produces minimal smoke soot, which in turn decreases cleaning time.
 Families save money as they no longer have to buy fuel for cooking and fertilizer for the fields.
 Therefore repaying the loan is not difficult.
 The healths of women and girls improves as a result of decreased smoke and dust in the kitchen.
-Thanks to these social and economic benefits for women, the programme has been certified by the W+Standard – a unique label developed by WOCAN that distinguishes projects that empower women and at the same time have a positive impact on the environment.

 The programme is implemented by Hivos, a Dutch non-for-profit organisation with widespread experience and international reputation.
 Hivos is working closely with the Indonesian Ministry of Energy and Mineral Resources and SNV Netherlands Development Organisation.
 The programme of activities covers ten provinces throughout the country.
 At present, some 60 construction partner organisations and 3 manufacturing partner organisations (producing biogas stoves, lamps and other appliances) work with the programme.